pintov/1c-fints/README.md

-1C:Enterprice 8 FinTS
+1C:Enterprise 8 FinTS / HBCI
 =======

-This is a pure-1C implementation of FinTS (formerly known as HBCI), a online-banking protocol commonly supported by German banks.
+This is a pure-1C implementation of FinTS (formerly known as HBCI), an online-banking protocol commonly supported by German banks.

 Limitations